 It has a user-friendly interface as well as 30-day free trial.
 Download to have a try.

 How to restore your computer via AOMEI Backupper

 Step 1.
 Connect the external device that contains the backup image to your PC, if any.
 Install and run AOMEI Backupper.

 Step 2.
 Click Restore and Select Task in the main console.

 Step 3.
 Select the right backup task and click Next to continue.
 If the backup task you need is not detected, click Back > Select Image File to manually navigate to the backup image location.

 Step 4.
 Tick Restore this system backup and click Next.

-*This software supports restore Windows image backup over network as well.
+- This software supports restoring Windows image backup over network as well.
 You just need to input the IP address.

 - If you’re running Windows Server, please turn to AOMEI Backupper Server edition.

 The error “Windows cannot find any backups on this computer” can happen when you make any changes to the system image backup or the backup is saved on network location.
 Also, there are other errors you may encounter, such as system image backup failed, fail to read from shadow volume copy, Windows backup keeps failing, etc. In other words, you may need to constantly find solutions to fix errors that occur.